gspider8/CS540-OceanFront/README.md

 Notes:<br>
 Save regularly since QGIS will crash<br>
 Delete points one by one since at least on my computer, QGIS struggles to delete multiple points at once<br>
-  -For future projects, a python script that runs the delete key every few seconds would be helpful to automate removal of uneeeded points from old polygon<br><br>
+  -For future projects, a python script that runs the delete key every few seconds would be helpful to automate removal of uneeded points from old polygon<br><br>
 If you are a visual learner refer to PolygonEditingSampleVideo.mp4 to see a step-by-step recording